 Included as part of a multi-city break, or as a stopover on a longer self-drive itinerary, we think Dundee has a lot to offer visitors and we'd love to help you discover the very best of it!

 Culture & History

 The iconic V&A Dundee is an incredibly striking building right on the waterfront.
 The views are an attraction in themselves, and many visitors choose to take a boat tour on the Tay to get a different perspective on Japanese architect Kengo Kuma's first UK building.
 Inside, the permanent Scottish Design Galleries are complemented by temporary exhibitions focusing on particular genres or aspects of design.
 Admission to the museum is free, but certain exhibitions require a separate ticket, for which there is a charge.

 The Royal Research Ship (RRS) Discovery was made in Dundee and launched in 1901.
 Over 100 years later, it's now a permanent fixture, with a museum dedicated to Scott's Antarctic adventures.
 Dundee is often referred to with the tagline "City of Discovery", which is a nod to this important attraction.

-The charming McManus art gallery and museum features a range of galleries covering the history of a museum, the history of Dundee itself, and a stunning range of artworks from across the centuries.
-The building itself, by George Gilbert Scott, is an eye-catching example of a Gothic-Revival style, built as a memorial to Prince Albert.
+The charming McManus Art Gallery & Museum features a range of galleries covering the history of Dundee and further afield, and a stunning range of artworks from across the centuries.
+The building itself, built by George Gilbert Scott as a memorial to Prince Albert, is an eye-catching example of Gothic Revival style.

-Dundee's art scene isn't just found indoors - it spills out onto its streets as well, with the Open/close Dundee street art trails visible on doors and walls across the city.
+Dundee's art scene isn't just to be found indoors - it spills out onto the streets as well, with the Open/close Dundee street art trails visible on doors and walls across the city.

 Verdant Works is a tribute to Dundee's textile heritage.
 Housed in an old jute mill, it features an engaging collection of interactive exhibits bringing stories of the past to life.